Adi30TyaDTU/socket-IP-chat-server/README.md

 # Socket Chat App

 ## Description
-This is a simple chat application using sockets for real-time communication.
+This is a chat application server using sockets for real-time communication.

 ## Features
 - Multi-client support